Niikkc/Sust-Bot/README.md

 # Sustainability-Bot
-The repository of the famed Sustainability Bot
+The purpose of this bot is to help you become more environmentally-conscious and think greener!

 Functionality: